De Officiis: Book I

-161 Conclusion

-Book Two
+Book II

 The second book enlarges on those duties which relate to private advantage and the improvement of life.
 The book focuses on political advancement, and the means employed for the attainment of wealth and power.
 The honorable means of gaining popularity include generosity, courtesy, and eloquence.

-Book Three
+Book III

 The third book discusses the choice to be made when there is an apparent conflict between virtue and expediency.
 True virtue can never be put in competition with private advantage.
 Thus nothing should be accounted useful or profitable if not strictly virtuous, and there ought to be no separation of the principles of virtue and expediency.

 Cicero proposes some rules for cases of doubt, where seeming utility comes into competition with virtue.
 He examines in what situations one may seek private gain with honour.
 He takes his examples from Roman history, such as the case of Marcus Atilius Regulus who was released by the Carthaginians to negotiate a peace, advised the Roman Senate to reject the proposals, and fulfilled his oath by returning to Carthage.